story-ai/story-ai.github.io/index.md

   - type: header
     content:
       id: header
-      title: Learning that is as unique as your fingerprint.
+      title: Learning as unique as your fingerprint.
       subtitle: >-
-        Our GCSE Maths and English courses are as individual as you are, tailored specifically to your learning style using advanced artificial intelligence technologies.
-They’ve been curated by our team of dedicated educators and all courses are designed to get you ready for your GCSE exam.
+        Our GCSE Maths and English courses are as individual as you are thanks to our advanced artificial intelligence technologies.
       buttons:
         - text: Free Trial
           filled: false